New Posts October 2019

 Richard's Porch, 2000

-A man in Rocky Hollow said to me, "Living here - its' like the difference between salt and pepper, water and fire.
+A man in Rocky Hollow said to me, "Living here - its' like the difference between salt and pepper and water and fire.
 To us Jesus and Satan are real.
 Both to test, praise, bring peace and put suffering on you and your kin.
 You have to learn, them who help, those who hinder and some who do both.
 Our blood flows through the generations sent by way of original sins and determined redemptions, with many behaviors and manners unknown some plum wild.
 God knows it's man here keeps us this way.
 One's name and kin determines who works, not who needs or even starves.
-Here invisible inherited lines you can't see make it nearly impossible for some to get hired, even seen or talked to.
-A number down themselves, they feel they come from the wrong blood.
+Here invisible inherited lines you can't see make it nearly impossible for some to work, even seen or talked to.
+Some down themselves, they feel they come from the wrong blood.
 That's why they stay in the mountains resisting society.
-Government handouts and welfare don't change that."
+Government handouts and welfare don't change that either."

 —Anonymous